 The show is driven by the same story, but will be getting a bit of a titular addendum, favoring Turbo: F.A.S.T.
 (Fast Action Stunt Team) over the one-word original.

 Netflix has repeatedly stated that it wants its content to rival that of established TV networks, and kid-specific programming could help it distinguish itself.
 Networks like HBO – who Netflix’s crosshairs seem focused on at the moment – are known for gritty dramas with sophisticated themes.
 Not exactly the kind of content conducive to corralling children in front of the TV.

 No word yet on release date but keep your eyes peeled for an announcement.

-- The best family movies on Netflix right now (June 2022)
+- The best kids movies on Hulu right now (November 2022)

 - Anime we can’t wait to see in 2022